spectra-cluster/spectra-cluster-py/docs/source/index.rst

 unidentified spectra.
 This can be used to improve the accuracy of **label-free** quantitation data.

+The :doc:`clustering_stats <tools/clustering_stats>` creates
+simply tab-delimited files with basic Q/C measurements of the clustering results.
+This is only possible if identification data is present in the .clustering file as these are used as gold-standard (see :doc:`id_transferer_cli <tools/id_transferer_cli>`).

 The :doc:`cluster_features_cli <tools/cluster_features_cli>`
 creates a matrix with the input MGF file names as column headers and the clusters as rows.
 Each cell contains the number